 During the 1930s, much of the area that is now Prince Gallitzin State Park was forested and laced with trout streams and beaver dams.
-The Pennsylvania Game Commission owned much of the land.
-The local economy was depressed and the population of the area was declining.
-It was in this atmosphere that the idea of a park was conceived.
+The depressed local economy led to a decline in population.

 During 1935, during the Great Depression, the National Park Service proposed to establish Recreation Demonstration Areas in Pennsylvania.
 A project was proposed and approved for this area, but was never implemented.
 The project proposal map is on file in the park office and has an uncanny resemblance to Prince Gallitzin State Park.

 During 1955, the Patton Chamber of Commerce and the Patton Sportsmen proposed a 30-acre dam in the Killbuck Area.
 During March of that same year, Dr. Maurice K. Goddard -- Secretary of the Department of Forests and Waters -- met with the Patton Chamber of Commerce.
 Dr. Goddard approved of the idea and from that beginning, the original concept rapidly expanded.